 The area above the road is considered to be an ecological refuge, used primarily for teaching and research as well as low-impact recreational activity (such as hiking and bird watching).
 No activity is allowed that will negatively impact identified ecologically sensitive areas, or population of endangered or protected species without special permission and appropriate permits.
 Accordingly, activity will not take place there that will negatively impact current or future teaching and research work.

 The principles of Pine Lake Land Use in the context of the two zones created follow:

 - Hiking and non-motorized bicycling are allowed, so long as it is non-destructive.

-- Trail building and maintenance are allowed (permission required).
+- Trail building and maintenance are allowed (pre-approved permission required).

 - Motorized vehicle use is allowed for maintenance but is otherwise limited to those areas adjacent to the residential cabins and the general parking lot.

 - No buildings will be constructed or any timber harvesting activities undertaken without the specific approval of the President, who will consult with the Vested Users Group.

 - No activities will be undertaken that have a negative impact on the water quality.

 - Hunting and trapping except for research are not allowed anywhere on the Pine Lake property.

 - Fishing is allowed with a NY State fishing license; catch and release only for large mouth bass.